nv-morpheus/Morpheus/docs/source/developer_guide/guides/6_digital_fingerprinting_reference.md

 These stages are common to both the training and inference pipelines, unlike the input and output stages these are specific to the DFP pipeline and intended to be configured but not replaceable.

 #### Split Users Stage (`DFPSplitUsersStage`)
-The `DFPSplitUsersStage` ([examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_split_users_stage.py](/examples/digital_fingerprinting/production/morpheus/dfp/stages/dfp_split_users_stage.py)) stage receives an incoming `DataFrame` and emits a `list` of `DFPMessageMeta` where each `DFPMessageMeta` represents the records associated for a given user.
+The {py:obj}`~dfp.stages.dfp_split_users_stage.DFPSplitUsersStage` stage receives an incoming `DataFrame` and emits a `list` of `DFPMessageMeta` where each `DFPMessageMeta` represents the records associated for a given user.
 This allows for downstream stages to perform all necessary operations on a per user basis.

 | Argument | Type | Description |
 | -------- | ---- | ----------- |